ldn-softdev/jtc/User Guide.md

   ]
   bash $
   ```
-Though even that behavior is influenced by the `-n` option.
-The above output looks dull and hardly will have many use-cases, a lot more
+Though even that behavior is influenced by the `-n` option, the above output looks dull and hardly will have many use-cases, a lot more
 often it's required to group relevant walks together and then place them into respective JSON structures.
 For that, let's review